gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## isNonEmpty

-Test whether an array is non empty narrowing down the type to `NonEmptyReadonlyArray<A>`
+Test whether a `ReadonlyArray` is non empty.

 **Signature**